- What will Berkeley Law do for me before I’m ready to go on the law teaching market?

 - Should I try to present work at a conference (and related faqs)?

-Q: What will Boalt do for me before I’m ready to go on the law teaching market?
+Q: What will Berkeley Law do for me before I’m ready to go on the law teaching market?

-A: Your main Boalt resources, apart from the materials on this page, are the faculty co-chairs of the Academic Placement committee (for 2015-16: Professor Bertrall Ross and Professor Andrea Roth), and any faculty contacts you have at Boalt.
+A: Your main resources, apart from the materials on this page, are the faculty co-chairs of the Academic Placement committee (for 2023-2024: Professor Jonah Gelbach), and any faculty contacts you have at Berkeley Law.
 The Academic Placement committee members are glad to help discuss general strategy, review cover letters, American Association of Law Schools (AALS) forms, and resumes, and advise on writing samples and job talks.
-Remember that the better you keep faculty contacts informed of your job search and general writing trajectory since graduation, the better we can help you, for example in telling colleagues at other schools about Boalt’s teaching candidates.
+Remember that the better you keep faculty contacts informed of your job search and general writing trajectory since graduation, the better we can help you, for example in telling colleagues at other schools about Berkeley Law’s teaching candidates.

 Q: Do I need stellar grades, a law review position and a top clerkship to go into law teaching?